Wikipedia describes a Ponzi scheme as:

 “Teach a man to fish and he has to work for a living.
 Promise to feed him a fish and he’ll vote you into power every time.”

 As governments promised more donuts, they had to figure out how to pay for them.

-The thinking man knows that government don’t make anything.
-They simply redistribute what exists
+The thinking man knows that governments don’t make anything.
+They simply redistribute what exists.